gmp26/StopTheClock/Readme.md

     Changed the `reset` function so it reads the new gameSetup settings, and changed the initialisation code so gameSetup is initialised from routeParameters.
 Tests still pass.

+    Note that the [Timepicker](http://angular-ui.github.io/bootstrap/) widget
+    would have been an alternative here.

+    Also used the [Collapse widget](http://angular-ui.github.io/bootstrap/) to
+    reveal/hide game settings.
+The cog in the button comes from font-awesome.

+1. Added some styling to main.less to improve the look of the analog clock, the game settings area and the improve the game settings button behaviour which had a dead zone.

+    The analog clock shows single digits incorrectly, but this is best fixed with a filter - so we'll leave it till Step5.